The need to have Java installed on your Mac is needless, to say the least.

 Why may you ask?
 Because it’s not required for most of the applications on the machine.
 Besides, if any applications do need it, we can install it then whenever we’re asked.

-Now bear in mind that some applications, specifically applications that are Java-dependent like IDEs (if you’re a developer you’ll know what we mean), office suite applications like OpenOffice or LibreOffice, torrent clients and more will rely on Java to work.
-In any case, after uninstalling Java on your Mac that one of your applications start not to work, then you can always reinstall Java on your Mac.
+Now bear in mind that some applications, specifically applications that are Java-dependent like IDEs, office suite applications like OpenOffice or LibreOffice, torrent clients, and more, will rely on Java to work.

-In this guide, we will show you step-by-step on how to uninstall Java entirely from your Mac.
+In this guide, we will show you how to uninstall Java entirely from your Mac.

 Take note that you must be careful when entering the code below into your Command-Line as mistyping a syntax such as ‘rm’ with superuser privileges can cause a whole lot of unwanted trouble.